Kathryn Swan

 Kathryn Swan (born November 9, 1950) is an American politician.
-She is a Republican member of the Missouri House of Representatives, having served since 2013.
-Because of term limits, she is not eligible to run for reelection in 2020, and she will instead run for the open senate seat that is being vacated by senator Wayne Wallingford.
+She has been a Republican member of the Missouri House of Representatives since 2013.
+Because of term limits she is not eligible to run for reelection in 2020, and she said she will run for an open senate seat being vacated by senator Wayne Wallingford.

 Education and personal life

 Swan graduated from Central High School in Cape Girardeau, after which she earned a B.S in nursing from Southeast Missouri State University.
 As a nurse she has worked in a variety of areas including progressive care, employee health, infection control, administrative supervision, and as a clinical instructor.
 Swan is the president of JCS Wireless, a small wireless communications company with offices in Cape Girardeau, Perryville, Missouri and Chester, Illinois.

 Swan is married to Reg Swan and she has two children, Regan and Maria.
-She is an accomplished musician, playing the piano, organ and flute.
-She attends St. Vincent de Paul Catholic Church in Cape Girardeau, where she is the church organist.

-Political views and accomplishments
+Political positions

 Education

 In 2018, Swan proposed house bill HB1665 to allow high schools to temporarily hire professionals without an education degree but with a bachelor's degree in their subject area.
 Under this new visiting scholars program, a teacher can be hired for one year, with an option to renew for two more years.
 With only three no votes in the house and one no vote in the senate, the new law was signed by governor Eric Greitens on June 1, 2018.